extcode/cart/Documentation/Administrator/Configuration/NumberGenerator/Index.rst

    During the order process, the `\Extcode\Cart\Event\Order\NumberGeneratorEvent` is triggered.
 Generally, the order number is to be generated here.
-   By adding further values like "invoice" and/or "delivery" these numbers will also be generated and saved directly after the order.
+   By adding further values like `invoice` and/or `delivery` these numbers will also be generated and saved directly after the order.

    Further values are also allowed.
 For this case then own EventListener must